-During the year ended December 31, 2021, we received net proceeds of \$22.3 million from the sale of our 23% equity investment in Dimension, a community solar developer based in Atlanta, Georgia that provides renewable energy solutions for local communities in the United States.
-Partially offsetting this was cash spending on capital expenditures totaling \$1.0 million, primarily for new lab equipment to be used for product testing, as well as new computer and IT equipment and tooling, much of which was related to higher project activity levels during the year, along with higher headcount.
+During the year ended December 31, 2021, we received net proceeds of \$22.3 million from the sale of our equity investment in Dimension.
+This was partially offset by \$1.0 million spent for new lab, computer and IT equipment.

-During 2020, net cash provided by investing activities was \$1.9 million, of which \$2.1 million was attributable to distributions received from unconsolidated subsidiary as return of investment, offset by \$0.2 million used to purchase property and equipment.
+During the year ended December 31, 2020, net cash provided by investing activities was \$1.9 million, of which \$2.1 million was attributable to distributions received from our unconsolidated subsidiary, Dimension, as a return of investment, offset by over \$0.2 million used to purchase property and equipment.